jmcartlamy/interactive-sync-docs/docs/introduction.md

 ### [UI Validator](/tools/ui/validator)

-UI Validator use the same validation schemas as our EBS to verify if a JSON sent is valid or invalid.
+UI Validator use the same validation schemas as the EBS to verify if a JSON sent is valid or invalid.

 -   If a JSON is invalid, a response sent you with the errors if any.
 -   If a JSON is valid, a normalized response sent you and will be used as a user interface.

 ### 🚧 UI Sandbox 🚧

 UI Sandbox allow to try out and preview what is rendered with a JSON.
-It uses the same components as our front extension.
+It uses the same components as the front extension.

-_This tool is currently in development_.
+_This tool is to do_.